 Also sitting at a distance of 9 to 10 feet, one needs to buy a TV that is around 84 inches in screen size, which is virtually out of bounds for most (read EXPENSIVE!).

-Reason #2: Nothing path breaking!
+Reason #2: Nothing Special!

-While 4K displays are sharp, manufacturers haven’t really done anything path breaking to come out with this technology.
+While 4K displays are sharp, manufacturers haven’t really done anything groundbreaking to come out with this technology.
 TV screens are made out of cutting big sheets of glass (aka mother glass) into small sizes to make smaller screens.
 So by not cutting them into smaller pieces, they get a bigger display, which means more pixels, which means sharper images.
-But, does that justify a consumer spending so much more, especially if you already have a TV that has a HD screen?
+But, does that justify consumer spending so much more, especially if you already have a TV that has an HD screen?
 Not at all!
 Just because a car has a larger engine or a camera has greater megapixels, it doesn’t really mean that they are better pieces of equipment.
 Go ahead; surf around.
 You will only realize how uninformed most people are.

 Reason #3: 4K Signal.

 At stores that play immaculate videos at 4K signal, all screens look way too good.
 But at home, with barely HD quality of video feed, even the best of TVs look bad!